Help! Baby Latching and Unlatching Repeatedly While Nursing

-Also, massaging your breast while your baby is feeding will help keep milk flowing
+Also, massaging your breast while your baby is feeding will help keep the milk flowing.

-To learn more about fixing milk supply in your slacker boob, read this article on, Is it Possible for one breast to dry up while breastfeeding?
+To learn more about fixing milk supply in your slacker boob, read this article, Is it Possible for one breast to dry up while breastfeeding?

 Sometimes, the baby comes to the breast for comfort rather than nutrition.
 If your baby comes to your breast for comfort nursing, she wants to suck but doesn’t want milk.

-So, whenever she gets milk in her mouth she unlatches.
+So, whenever she gets milk in her mouth, she unlatches it.
 And when you offer nipple again, she will take it and suck at it again.

 The moms with an oversupply of milk see their babies popping on and off while nursing.
-With oversupply, every time a baby suck at the breast for comfort gets milk in their mouth and it makes them frustrated.
+With oversupply, every time a baby sucks at the breast for comfort or gets milk in their mouth, it makes them frustrated.

 If you think you have an oversupply of milk, try feeding your baby in the laid-back position and let gravity help your milk supply.